neillturner/kitchen-puppet/provisioner_options.md

 librarian_puppet_ssl_file | nil | ssl certificate file for librarian-puppet
 manifest | 'site.pp' | manifest for puppet apply to run manifests_path | | puppet repo manifests directory
-modules_path | | puppet repo manifests directory.
+max_retries| 1 | maximum number of retry attempts of converge command modules_path | | puppet repo manifests directory.
 Can be multiple directories separated by colons and then they will be merged platform | platform_name kitchen.yml parameter | OS platform of server puppet_apply_command | nil | Overwrite the puppet apply command.
 Needs "sudo -E puppet apply" as a prefix.